Identify Over 2,500+ Types Of Palm Trees (with Pictures)

 4. Bi-Pinnate Leaf

-Bi-pinnate palms feature a secondary leaf stem attached to the primary one, with leaflets connected at regular intervals.
-You’ll only find this unique leaf type in one palm variety called the Fishtail Palm (Caryota).
+These palms have a secondary leaf stem that is attached to the primary one, and the leaflets are connected to the secondary stem at regular intervals.
+This type of palm is very rare occurring only in a single type of palm called the Fishtail Palm (Caryota).

 Fishtail Palm (Caryota mitis).
 Photo by Flickr.